fermyon/developer/content/cloud/serverless-ai.md

 ## Quotas And Service Limitations For Fermyon Serverless AI

 *Quotas*
+* You can have up to 75 inferencing requests per hour, 200 embedding requests per hour
-* You can have TODO
+* You can have a maximum of 1,024 tokens (prompt and response) per request

-* TODO any additional quota information
+>> If you have questions about increasing these limits, please reach out to [support@fermyon.com](mailto://support@fermyon.com)

 *Service Limitations*
 * TODO any service limitations to run Fermyon Serverless AI (i.e. only supports TODO).